Updated 1 day ago

 Final thoughts

-Due to the IRA and some forward-thinking companies, the future of American solar manufacturing is bright.
+Because of the incentives in the Inflation Reduction Act and the actions of some forward-thinking companies, the future of American solar manufacturing is bright.

-As homeowners shop for solar, they are nearly as likely to be offered American-made panels than products from anywhere else.
-Soon, so many solar panels will be made in the U.S. that it may become uncommon to see imported products on the market.
+As homeowners shop for solar energy solutions, they are nearly as likely to be offered American-made panels than products from anywhere else.
+Soon, so many solar panels will be made in the USA that it may become uncommon to see imported products on the market.

 Ben Zientara is a writer, researcher, and solar policy analyst who has written about the residential solar industry, the electric grid, and state utility policy since 2013.
 His early work included leading the team that produced the annual State Solar Power Rankings Report for the Solar Power Rocks website from 2015 to 2020.
 The rankings were utilized and referenced by a diverse mix of policymakers, advocacy groups, and media including The Center...